Skip to navigation Skip to content

 If a person is not an Australian resident and in Australia on the date the claim is made, they may use the Agreement to meet the residence rules for claims if, on that date, they are:

-• an Australian resident, a resident of Switzerland or a third Agreement country that accepts claims for Australian pension under another agreement (Article 17.1(a)), and
+• an Australian resident, a resident of Switzerland or another Agreement country that accepts claims for Australian pension under another agreement (Article 17.1(a)), and

 • physically present in Australia, Switzerland or that third country (Article 17.1(b))

-Australian claims under the Swiss Agreement may be lodged in some other Australian social security agreement countries.
+Claims for Australian payment under the Swiss Agreement may be lodged in certain other Australian Agreement countries.

 See Claim Lodgement Matrix (CLM).